Reporting a dangerous dog

 You must not breed from, sell or exchange (even as a gift) a dangerous dog, even if it has been placed on the Index of Exempted Dogs.

-The Police are responsible for dealing with dangerous dogs (including strays that are formally classified as dangerous because of their breed, such as Pit Bull Terriers).
+The Police are responsible for dealing with dangerous dogs.
 Please telephone them on 101.

 For further information on dangerous dogs, and controlling your dog, please visit the Government website.